l7mp/stunner/examples/kurento-one2one-call/README.md

    ```console
    Received message: {[...] "candidate:1 1 UDP 2015363327 10.116.2.44 17325 typ host" [...]}
    ```

+   Observe that the ICE candidate again contains a private IP: in fact, `10.116.2.44` is the pod IP address belonging to the Kurento media server instance that received the call setup request from the application server.

-1. Once ICE candidates are exchanged, both clients have a set of local ICE candidates obtained from STUNner, these are all relay-candidates and contain a pod IP address as the transport relay address, and a set of remote candidates generated by the media server, which are all of host-type and likewise contain a pod IP address.
-Then, since in the Kubernetes networking model ["pods can communicate with all other pods on any other node without NAT"](https://kubernetes.io/docs/concepts/services-networking), we have direct connectivity between any pair of local-remote candidates.
-Correspondingly, in STUNner's communication model, ICE connectivity check usually succeeds on the first candidate pair.
-After connecting, video starts to flow between the each client and the media server via the UDP/TURN connection opened by STUNner, and the media server can perform all audio- and video-processing the tasks a media server is expected to do.
-Note that browsers can be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox exists between itself and a client media traffic will still flow seamlessly.
+1. Once ICE candidates are exchanged, both clients have a set of local and remote ICE candidates they can start to probe for connectivity.
+Local candidates were obtained from STUNner, these are all relay-candidates and contain a pod IP address as the transport relay address, and the remote candidates were generated by the media server.
+These are of host-type and likewise contain a pod IP address.
+Since in the Kubernetes networking model ["pods can communicate with all other pods on any other node without NAT"](https://kubernetes.io/docs/concepts/services-networking), all local-remote ICE candidate pairs will have direct connectivity and ICE connectivity check will succeed on the first candidate pair!

+After connecting, video starts to flow between the each client and the media server via the UDP/TURN connection opened by STUNner, and the media server can perform all audio- and video-processing the tasks a media server is expected to perform.
+Note that browsers may be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox exists between itself and a client, media traffic will still flow seamlessly.

 ### Troubleshooting